-- (a) the urgency of each proposed project in order to meet the Union energy policy targets of market integration, inter alia through lifting the isolation of at least one Member State and competition, sustainability and security of supply; - (b) the number of Member States affected by each project, whilst ensuring equal opportunities for projects involving peripheral Member States; - (c) the contribution of each project to territorial cohesion; and - (d) complementarity with regard to other proposed projects.
+- (a) the urgency of each proposed project in order to meet the Union energy policy targets of market integration and competition, sustainability and security of supply; - (b) the number of Contracting Parties and Member States affected by each project, whilst ensuring equal opportunities for projects involving peripheral Contracting Parties and Member States: - (c) the contribution of each project to territorial cohesion; and - (d) complementarity with regard to other proposed projects.

-For smart grids projects falling under the energy infrastructure category set out in Annex II.1(e), ranking shall be carried out for those projects that affect the same two Member States, and due consideration shall also be given to the number of users affected by the project, the annual energy consumption and the share of generation from non-dispatchable resources in the area covered by these users.
+For smart grids projects falling under the energy infrastructure category set out in Annex I.1(d), ranking shall be carried out for those projects that affect the same two Contracting Parties, and due consideration shall also be given to the number of users affected by the project, the annual energy consumption and the share of generation from non-dispatchable resources in the area covered by these users.